shahdipesh/Resume/README.md

 ## Purpose

-Get job offers from employers by impressing them with my Resume.
+- Get job offers from employers by impressing them with my Resume.
+- Understand Etter's book by practicing the tools and model  recommended by him.

 ## Prerequisite